 - You are still entitled to Attendance Allowance whilst the deferred payment arrangement is in place;

-- If your spouse, relative aged over 60 or a disabled relative occupies the property the full value of the property should be disregarded;
+- If your spouse, or a relative aged over 60 or disabled relative occupies the property the full value of the property should be disregarded;

 - You are in receipt of all your benefit entitlements (Benefit advice can be obtained free of charge)

 - If the resident is a joint or co-owner of the property seek legal advice to ensure the correct value is used.

 If there is a joint ownership often council’s value 50% of the market value whereas they should value the beneficial interest subject to the remaining owner’s interest.
 Sometimes this value can be reduced to nil.

 Every resident’s circumstances are different and it is important to understand what options are available for funding.
 You may need independent financial advice to maximise your assets or purchase a long term Care Annuity Plan.

 You may need to be aware if residents’ health care needs change if any funding can be obtained through the NHS.